 Behind and north of the front gate lies the main sacrificial palace.

 This structure is the most prominent part of the entire mausoleum and is reminiscent of the center halls of the Forbidden City, which were however only constructed a decade later.

-The original building was constructed in 1383 but was destroyed during the civil wars under Qing Xian Feng emperor (1851-1861).
+The original building was constructed in 1383 but was destroyed during the civil wars under the Qing Xian Feng Emperor (1851-1861).
 Its purpose was to lend room to the memorial ceremonies.